AliyaAsanova/PersonalAccount/README.md

 # PersonalAccount
-The assignment about Personal Account is here
+The assignment about Personal Account is here.
 The code checks and calculate deposit, withdrawal, balanca etc.